Beware of Working for your Landlord Instead of Paying Rent

 Para ver este artículo en español por favor, visite aquí.
 (To view this article in Spanish, visit here.)

-In our experience at LawNY®, tenants will sometimes call us because they are being evicted for nonpayment of rent, even though they worked for their landlord.
-Sometimes, the work involves cleaning an apartment that was left dirty by the former tenant and sometimes the work involves minor plumbing repairs or repairing a hole in the wall.
-But sometimes the work involves a lot of time and expense by the tenant.
+Tenants sometimes call LawNY® because they are being evicted for nonpayment of rent, even though they worked for their landlord, who agreed to credit them for their work.
+Sometimes, the work involves cleaning an apartment left dirty by the former tenant, making minor plumbing repairs, or repairing a hole in the wall.
+Sometimes, the work involves a lot of time and expense for the tenant.

-The problem with these agreements is that there is usually nothing in writing signed by the landlord and the tenant.
-This makes it hard to prove to the judge that the landlord had agreed to waive the rent in exchange for the work.
-Another problem with these agreements is that the landlord and the tenant seldom agree on how much the tenant is making per hour.
-This means there is no way of knowing the value of the tenant’s labor and how much less rent they should be paying.
+The problem with these agreements is that the landlord and the tenant usually do not sign anything in writing.
+It is hard to prove to the judge that the landlord agreed to waive the rent in exchange for the work.
+Another problem with these agreements is that the landlord and the tenant seldom agree on how much the tenant makes per hour.
+This means it is hard to know the value of the tenant’s labor and how much less rent they should pay.

-Another problem is that an agreement for repairs improperly requires the tenant to make sure the home is safe and livable.
-This is always the landlord’s responsibility unless the tenant caused damage.
+Another problem is that an agreement for repairs improperly requires the tenant to ensure the home is safe and livable.
+This is always the landlord’s responsibility, unless the tenant caused damage.
 You should not move into a rental home that is unsafe or needs repairs.

-If you want to do work for your landlord to lower the amount of rent that you pay, be sure to agree on how much your labor is worth.
+If you want to work for your landlord to lower your rent, be sure to agree on how much your labor is worth.
 You should get at least minimum wage for your work.
 You need a written agreement for the time and value of the repairs.
-There should be two originals so that both the landlord and the tenant have an original with the date of the agreement on it.
-You should keep track of your time and you should keep receipts for materials.
+There should be two originals so that the landlord and the tenant have an original with the date of the agreement.
+You should keep track of your time and receipts for materials.

 Please also note that there may be tax or other implications to rent reductions in exchange for work.